Canada, In Person – Meeting the People Who Make a Country

 - 1 min read

-The Dante Alighieri Society of BC in Vancouver, SFU’s Graduate Liberal Studies & The Consulate General of Italy in Vancouver invite you to a talk by Dr. Arianna Dagnino & Dr. Stefano Gulmanelli
+The Dante Alighieri Society of BC in Vancouver, SFU’s Graduate Liberal Studies & the Consulate General of Italy in Vancouver invite you to a talk by Dr. Arianna Dagnino & Dr. Stefano Gulmanelli

-"Canada, in Person.
+"Canada, In Person.

 Meeting the People